app-generator/django-berry-dashboard/README.md

 # [Django Berry Dashboard](https://appseed.us/product/berry-dashboard/django/)

-Open-source **Django** project crafted on top of **[Berry Dashboard](https://appseed.us/product/berry-dashboard/django/)**, an open-source `Boostrap 5` design from [CodedThemes](https://codedthemes.com/?ref=appseed)
-The product is designed to deliver the best possible user experience with highly customizable feature-rich pages. `Berry` has easy and intuitive responsive design whether it is viewed on retina screens or laptops.
+Open-source **[Django Dashboard](https://appseed.us/admin-dashboards/django/)** crafted on top of **Berry Dashboard**, an open-source `Boostrap 5` design from `CodedThemes`.
+The product is designed to deliver the best possible user experience with highly customizable feature-rich pages. `Berry` has an easy and intuitive responsive design whether it is viewed on retina screens or laptops.

 - 👉 [Django Berry](https://appseed.us/product/berry-dashboard/django/) - `Product page`
 - 👉 [Django Berry](https://django-berry.onrender.com) - `LIVE Demo`